eeeeeedy/churnguardian-edysetiawan/README.md

 # Demo

 - App Demo Link : <a href="https://churnguardian-edysetiawan.streamlit.app/" target="_blank">https://churnguardian-edysetiawan.streamlit.app/</a>
-  .
-Note: if app is not loading, please click "Restart this Space" button

 - How to use the app video: [Watch the Video](https://www.youtube.com/watch?v=O-dJi6GAvT8)